feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 - `replaceItems {Boolean}` - When set to true, updates and patches will replace the record in the store instead of merging changes.
 Default is false
 - `idField {String}` - the name of the field that holds each item's id. *Default: `'id'`*
 - `paginate {Boolean}` - Indicates if the service has pagination turned on.
+- `setCurrentOnGet {Boolean}` - Automatically sets the `current` property to the record retrieved from get requests.
+Default is true
+- `setCurrentOnCreate {Boolean}` - Automatically sets the `current` property to the record returned from create.
+Default is true

 The following state attributes allow you to bind to the pending state of requests:
 - `isFindPending {Boolean}` - `true` if there's a pending `find` request.  `false` if not.